AEGIS

 Vigilance that compounds.

-Your AI team catches what you miss, stores what matters, and gets sharper with every session — automatically, every night, without you lifting a finger.
+Your AI team catches what you miss, stores what matters, and gets sharper with every session.

 The core idea: most AI tools answer questions you remember to ask.
-AEGIS runs a continuous loop — scanning, surfacing, waiting for your approval, remembering what you confirm, and improving its own skills overnight.
-The longer you use it, the smarter the next scan becomes.
+AEGIS runs a continuous loop: it scans for what slipped, surfaces it with evidence, waits for your approval, remembers what you keep, and improves the next run overnight.

 The five-stage vigilance cycle